gallenc/opennms-integrations-play/websitemonitoring/README.md

 ```

-in the WebsitesUspto  requisition WebPost-usptoq1 matches against the Web-PostMonitor definition above
+The WebsitesUspto requisition defines a monitored service WebPost-usptoq1 which matches against the Web-PostMonitor definition above

 ```
 <?xml version="1.0" encoding="UTF-8"?>